Frequently Asked Questions

 Are you seeing clients online or by telephone?

-I provide services by using Doxy.me and the Therapy Portal.
-These are secure telecommunications platforms that are similar to Skype or Zoom, but are recommended for healthcare use.
-Insurance companies are increasingly covering servies delivered via telehealth and usually require that audio and visual information is exchanged.
-They will not pay for services conducted without a video connection.
+I provide services by using Theraplatform.
+This is a secure telecommunications platform that is similar to Skype or Zoom, but is recommended for healthcare use.
+Insurance companies are increasingly covering services delivered via telehealth.
 Check your own insurance policy for more information.

 Are you seeing clients in person?
 Where is your office located?